SK3CHI3/universal-resource-hub/README.md

 1) There is a problem with loading of resources and rendering.
 2) There is also a problem with scrapping of resources from the free website and automatic posting.
 I'll solve them once the monthly token is updated!
+Its only 2 days remaiinig to the end of the month so that i can Continue witth the project!